slowmonkey/Howto-KeePass/README.md

 ## Setup
 1. Create a Password folder on your Google Drive
 2. Install Google Drive on the machine you wish to use KeePass on.
 (My advise is to sync only the required folders.
 For me I just sync the Password folder and leave everything else unsync'd)
-3. Go to: http://keepass.info/ and download the latest Professional Edition Portable KeePass zip file.
+3. Go to: http://keepass.info/ and download the latest 2.x version KeePass zip file.
 4. Extract the KeePass zip file into your Google Drive Password folder.
 5. Create a link to your taskbar to the KeePass.exe in your GoogleDrive
 6. Create a new database, I just use myName.kbdx, on the Google Drive Password folder.